Writing a Screenplay with Dramatica

 Filling in the Pieces

 Already we have a pretty strong story, something more meaningful than what one usually finds in theaters today.
 But there is still so much more to work on.
-We have yet to identify the Impact Character.
+We have yet to identify the Influence Character.
 It could be Marcus, like it is Stoick in Dragons.
 But maybe we want to explore something even more deeper.
 After all, this could be a film that runs 110-120 minutes, not simply an animated film of 90.
 Maybe there would be another crew-member, one of the other scientists, a skeptical tough-as-nails astronaut who hates bookworm types or maybe even the ship’s computer that would share that same perspective of not accepting Aaron for who he is.
 A relationship would develop between Aaron and this entity, a relationship that would eventually heal itself with the acceptance coming from the other party’s significant change of character.

 The point of all this is: we have the framework for a meaningful story that we can begin to write from.
 Whether or not the final work is a success is, as always, entirely up to us as writers.
 Is Europa a guaranteed blockbuster success?
 No. Does the story actually mean something?
 Does it have some purposeful intent behind the machinations of character, plot, theme and genre?
 Without a doubt.
 The Dramatica software, and the theory it is based on, does not write the story, does not flesh out the characters, or bring life to their dialogue.
 It simply provides the pieces needed and the order in which to lay them out in order to arrive at the meaning one wishes to achieve.